 In contrast, refinancing student loans with a private lender could result in a lower interest rate for qualifying borrowers.
 And unlike the federal loan consolidation program, it is possible to refinance both federal and private student loans.

 When you refinance with a private lender, you’ll lose the borrower-friendly benefits that federal student loans have, like income-driven repayment plans, or deferment, forbearance, and loan forgiveness programs.
 These borrower protections include the emergency relief measures enacted as a result of the COVID-19 pandemic.
-These protections, currently sent to expire at the end of September 2021 , have temporarily set interest rates on all federal loans at 0% and paused payments on federal loans.
+These protections, currently set to expire at the end of August 31, 2022 , have temporarily set interest rates on all federal loans at 0% and paused payments on federal loans.

 Be sure you review any and all of the special features of your loans before committing to any changes.